Resources for students including administrative procedures, important forms and student support

 This page includes information for Fourth Year psychology students regarding program structure, assessment procedures, policies and the student manual.
 Students are expected to familiarise themselves with this information at the commencement of their studies within the School.

-The student manual provides information regarding the structure, content and submission of work for Fourth Year psychology students.
-This document also explains many of the policies and procedures found within the School.
+The student manual provides information regarding the structure, content and submission of work for fourth year psychology subjects.
+This manual also explains many of the policies and procedures found within the School.

 The structure for all three Psychology fourth year courses is the same, and involves the completion of three compulsory subjects (which includes the research project), and two elective subjects.